microsoft/MixedReality-SpectatorView/samples/README.md

 ## Troubleshooting

-If you encounter some issues, the first thing to do is to run `/tools/scripts/ResetSamples.bat`.
+If you encounter some issues, the first thing to do is to run `/tools/scripts/ResetSamples.bat` as an administrator.
 For additional troubleshooting options look below.

 ### __Issue:__ Unity Project Folder Structure Broken